memgraph/docs/docs/reference-guide/replication.md

 ## MAIN and REPLICA synchronization

 By comparing timestamps, the MAIN instance knows when a REPLICA instance is not synchronized and is missing some earlier transactions.
-REPLICA instance is then set into a RECOVERY state and remains in it until it is fully synchronized with the MAIN instance.
+The REPLICA instance is then set into a RECOVERY state where it remains until it is fully synchronized with the MAIN instance.

-The missing data changes can be sent as snapshot or WAL files.
-Snapshots files represent an image of the current state of the database and are much larger than the WAL files which only contain the changes, deltas.
+The missing data changes can be sent as snapshots or WAL files.
+Snapshot files represent an image of the current state of the database and are much larger than the WAL files, which only contain the changes, deltas.
 Because of the difference in file size, Memgraph favors the WAL files.

-While the REPLICA instance is in RECOVERY state, the MAIN instance calculates the optimal synchronization path based on REPLICA instance's timestamp and the current state of the durability files, while trying to keep the size of the files necessary for synchronization to a minimum.
+While the REPLICA instance is in the RECOVERY state, the MAIN instance calculates the optimal synchronization path based on the REPLICA instance's timestamp and the current state of the durability files while keeping the overall size of the files necessary for synchronization to a minimum.